 The island has also served as a penal colony, army barracks and prisoner of war camp, but is now a popular holiday destination.
 I first heard about Rottnest Island after seeing a “quokka selfie” on Instagram – chances are, you’ve seen this photo before and thought to yourself, “oh that looks like a small rabbit/large rat”.

 The Perth to Rottnest Island journey is easier than you might think as Rottnest Island can be easily reached by ferry from several different ports around Perth.
-Read on for everything you need to know about planning a Rottnest Island day trip!
+Read on for quick tips on visiting Western Australia and everything you need to know about planning a Rottnest Island day trip!

 How to get to Rottnest Island and how to get around

 Where is Rottnest Island?
-The island is about 18 kilometres west of Perth, and there are 3 ferry operators that operate ferries between Rottnest Island and Perth: Rottnest Express, Sealink and Rottnest Fast Ferries.
+The island is about 18 kilometres west of Perth, and getting to Rottnest Island from Perth is fairly straightforward: there are 3 ferry operators that operate ferries between Rottnest Island and Perth: Rottnest Express, Sealink and Rottnest Fast Ferries.
 Ferries depart from Perth City, Barrack Street Jetty Elizabeth Quay, North Fremantle (Rous Head), Fremantle (Victoria Quay) and Hillary’s Boat Harbour in north Perth.

 Ferries from Perth to Rottnest Island operate 6 to 7 times every day in the off-peak season and 10-12 times a day in the peak season from December to February.
 The ferry ride varies from about 30 minutes to an hour depending on where you depart from – in my experience, the B-Shed in Fremantle is the most convenient and offers (limited) overnight parking for $10 a day.
 Make sure you check the websites for updated Rottnest ferry times.